Vroomfrondal/JS-Bootcamp/README.md

 # JS Bootcamp

 Each project has its own folder.
-Whereas fundamentals is a dump of various files used to test and implement different ECMA features.
+Whereas fundamentals is a dump of various files used to test and implement different ECMAscript ES# features.

 ## Various Projects